 Modular Home Consultant - Bill King

-Hello, I am Bill King, your Modular Home Consultant for Florham Park, NJ.
+Hello, I am Bill King, your Modular Home Consultant for East Stroudsburg, PA.
 If you have any questions, please call me toll free! — 877-419-3405

 Building A Modular Home

-Modular Building of your brand-new Florham Park, NJ abode will demand sizeable and specific planning that should be carried out at the beginning of your project process.
-Your new home will definitely conform to all of the building code requirements but you will need to plan for the boundary line settings, and have all normal building permits.
-On top of that, you will need to determine soil type and conditions, water table and frost line in an effort to develop your new design.
-Your preparation ought to incorporate acquiring the ownership of the site and deciding where to established your house within the property.
-Being the owner, you must also develop a plan for the construction of a perimeter foundation wall, that must be completely square in order to support the modular home when installed.
-One vital piece of the plan will be to have a thirty-foot diameter area placed close to the foundation and devoid of trees and wires that is completely level in order to position the construction crane used to set all of the modules on the footing.
+Modular Building of your own East Stroudsburg, PA residence will require sizeable and specific planning that must be accomplished early in your project process.
+Your new abode will certainly conform to all of the building code requirements but you will need to plan for the boundary line settings, and have all local building permits.
+Furthermore, you need to identify soil type and conditions, water table and frost line so as to develop your new design.
+Your preparation must feature purchasing property or home and determining where you should established the building within the property.
+Being the owner, you must also develop a plan for the construction of a perimeter foundation wall, that must be properly square in order to support the modular home when installed.
+One crucial piece of the plan will be to have a thirty-foot diameter area situated close to the foundation and free from trees and wires that is completely level in order to position the construction crane used to set the actual modules on the footing.

 Designing Your Modular Home

 Design for your new modular home will start by determining the Wind Zone, Thermal Zone and Roof Load Zone of your building site.
-All of these must be incorporated in the design from the start, and included in any engineering phase of the design.
-When planning a modular home, you will want layouts for any attached garages, porches or decks as they are included in the modular home design. is vital that you catalog what you want to plan into the home so it can be determined that these will be included into your plan.
+All of these must be incorporated in the design from the start, and incorporated into any engineering phase of the design.
+When planning a modular home, you will want layouts for any attached garages, porches or decks as they are not a part of the modular home design. is very important that you catalog what you want to plan into the home so it can be determined that these will be included into your plan.
 There is no limit to the square footage of your plan with modular homes; currently we see designs as big as 1500 to 3000 square feet built in 32 modules, with your typical range between 4 to 6 thousand sq ft in ten to twelve modules.
-All of the home designs Express Modular makes available are created this way, including our modular log homes and our many enviro-friendly home options.
+All of the home designs Express Modular offers are designed this way, including our modular log homes and our many enviro-friendly home options.

 Construction of Your Modular Home

 The construction stage of all modular homes starts with securing the title to the land, free and clear, as well as obtaining all permits and approvals.
-Then site infrastructure such as wells, septic tank, water along with electricity are put in place, accompanied by the installation of the outside foundation which will support the modules.
-These steps must all be completed ahead of construction is started on the manufacturing location, where the modules are built in an indoor environment by a team of experienced professionals, without weather condition delays or construction site materials losses in comparison with conventional home construction.
+Then site structure such as wells, septic tank, water along with electrical power are put in place, accompanied by the installation of the outside foundation which will support the modules.
+These steps must all be completed before construction is started on the manufacturing location, where the modules are built in an indoor environment by a team of experienced professionals, without weather condition delays or construction site materials losses when compared with conventional home construction.
 The final construction step is to arrange for the installation of a 30-foot area to be perfectly level which will be used as the hoisting area for the construction crane that will install the modules around the perimeter foundation.

-Express Modular homes are constructed "greener" and are even more energy-efficient compared to traditional homes of the past.
-There are nearly 50 regional or national green home labeling programs throughout the country.
-While each program approaches green building a little differently, each one can deliver important information on the topic.
+Express Modular homes are designed "greener" and are even more energy-efficient when compared with traditional homes of the past.
+About 50 regional or national green home labeling programs nationally.
+While each program approaches green building a little differently, they all offer important information on the topic.

-The insulation and additional resources used in production are designed into the house from the start.
+The insulation and additional materials used in production are designed into the your home from the start.
 Energy efficient home appliances are standard and using upgrades,your residence becomes more green.
-Both climate control manufacturing environment as well as reusable materials provide additional opportunities for a sustainable home.
+Both climate control manufacturing environment as well as recycled materials provide additional opportunities for a sustainable residence.
 With low-flow fittings on faucets, shower heads and sinks, choosing green modular homes is easy.

-We Supply Prefab Homes for Builders in Florham Park, NJ
+We Supply Prefab Homes for Builders in East Stroudsburg, PA

 What our customers are saying...